sofiamejiamuro/js/the-complete-js-course-2020-jonas-schmedtmann/5.JS-ES6/es-6.md

 console.log(a);
 console.log(b);
 ```
-Return multiple values from a function usign destructuring
+Return multiple values from a function using destructuring

 ```js
 function calcAgeRetirement(year) {
   const age = new Date().getFullYear() - year;